camillelockwood/vendor-cleaner/README.md

 - Only catches duplicates the grouping step puts together; wildly different spellings of one vendor can still slip through.
-- "Same vendor" is sometimes genuinely ambiguous (subsidiaries, `dba` names) — which is exactly why low-confidence calls are flagged, not auto-applied.
+- "Same vendor" is sometimes genuinely ambiguous (subsidiaries, `dba` names), which is exactly why low-confidence calls are flagged, not auto-applied.
 - Uses public, non-sensitive city data on purpose; real customer/donor records contain personal info that shouldn't be sent to an API without care.

-## What I'd build next
+## What I'd Do Differently

-- Add address / vendor-ID as a second matching signal so dedup isn't name-only.
+- The auto-apply gate trusts Claude's self-reported high/medium/low.
+Large Language Models can be overconfident, so I'd back that with a more objective signal, like string-distance thresholds, or only auto-applying when the rule-based groupings and the model agree, opposed to taking the models word for how sure it is.
-- A one-click review screen so a non-technical staffer can approve flagged merges — the piece that makes it genuinely hand-off-able.
+- Right now, human review means reading a flagged CSV.
+If I were building it for a real non-technical staffer, I'd have designed the review step as an actual approve/reject interface from the start, instead of leaving it as a spreadsheet column.

 ---